GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/06-metadata.md

 | analysisMethod | How the outcome of interest was analyzed - should also provide link to GitHub if applicable  |
 | studyDesign | Information about research design.
 Terms such as cohort study, randomized trial, cost benefit analysis, descriptive study, diagnostic study etc. are expected.  |
 | | | -->

+## Vocabularies and Ontologies

+Pre-existing vocabularies and ontologies will be accessed, refined, compared and extended upon to create a controlled vocabulary for GBADs.
+Semantics will be accessed for each data source to ensure that the words used to describe data are consistent between data sources.

+- Vocabularies for data sources that don’t cite vocabulary standards will be obtained and words will be compared to pre-existing data standards such as AGROVOC (FAO’s controlled vocabulary)
+- Collected vocabularies will be compared for all data sources, to see how the description of terms compares to each other.
+- Goal is to provide a standard for GBADs, increasing interoperability and quality of data, ultimately leading to superior models and estimates
+    - Also controlled vocabularies lead to better systems and allow for automation of tasks

+Agroportal is an ontology mapping tool that will allow GBADs to determine suitable ontologies and mapping between standardized vocabularies related to the agricultural sector.
+- We also acknowledge that we cannot expect data contributors to change their vocabularies to follow that of GBADs (and if we did ask, it may discourage people from contributing data).
+This underlines the importance of vocabulary mappings.

 ## Metadata Storage and Management